When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Top tip: Although honeywort can tolerate light or dappled shade, they will grow tall, weak and leggy if they don't get enough sun or are crowded out by other plants.

-These tall, jaunty plants with their long heads of purple, pink or white bells are one of our favorite biennials and one of the best cottage garden plants.
+These tall, jaunty plants with their long heads of purple, pink or white bells are one of our favorite biennials.

-If sown now, they will grow an immature rosette of leaves and put down roots before winter, then bed down and sit out the winter before resuming growth next spring.
+If sown in August, foxgloves will grow an immature rosette of leaves and put down roots before winter, then bed down and sit out the winter before resuming growth next spring.
 They will flower next summer, then set seeds (they are prolific self-seeders) and die back.

 Foxgloves are easy to grow, liking light, well-drained soil in a sunny or lightly shaded spot.
 In the wild they are usually seen in hedgerows and lightly dappled woodland.